lingyi-owl/jena_workshop/_episodes/51_alpha_diversity.md

 ```
 ~~~

->## Discussion: Sample for the re-assembly
+>## Discussion:
-> Look at the heatmap in `3_profiles/heatmap.png` and explain what you see.
-With which sample do you think it will be easier for the assembler to reconstruct the complete genome?
+> What do the results of each index tell you about the diversity of the microbial community in each sample??
 {: .discussion}

 {% include links.md %}